hadeellafi/Reading-notes/Readings/Class26.md

 # Intro to MVC

+ This topic is matters because it provides a structured approach to designing and developing applications, offering benefits such as maintainability, scalability, modularity, and improved collaboration.

 ## Azure Dev Ops

 Azure DevOps supports a collaborative culture among developers, project managers, and contributors, enabling faster product creation and improvement compared to traditional software development methods.